-Original Loan-To-Value
+Original Loan-To-Value AUTL59 Date of first publication: 31 January 2019

-AUTL59

 Q5.7.1 How should this field be completed for leases?

 A5.7.1 This field should also be completed for leases, using the ratio of the discounted lease balance (inclusive of all fees and other amounts owed by the obligor) relative to the automobile value at origination (as set out in field AUTL60).